mrmans0n/compose-rules/docs/rules.md

 #### ViewModels

-When designing our composables, we should always try to be explicit about the dependencies they take in.
-If you acquire a ViewModel or an instance from DI in the body of the composable, you are making this dependency implicit, which has the downsides of making it hard to test and harder to reuse.
+Composables should be explicit about their dependencies.
+Acquiring a ViewModel or DI instance inside the composable body makes the dependency implicit, which makes testing and reuse harder.

-To solve this problem, you should inject these dependencies as default values in the composable function.
+Instead, inject dependencies as default parameter values.

-Let's see it with an example.

 ```kotlin
 // ❌ The VM dependency is implicit here.